Sammy Hagar: Early life

 After graduating from high school, Hagar "wanted to get out of Fontana as quickly as I could".
 He moved to nearby Riverside and played in a handful of local bands, while also landing a job running the music department at a local store.
 Hagar first joined the Johnny Fortune Band as lead vocalist and rhythm guitarist and subsequently played in a string of other pre-Montrose bands including Big Bang, Skinny, Dustcloud, Cotton, Jimmy, the Justice Brothers, and Manhole.
 The Justice Brothers were the house band at a bar called "The Nightclub" in San Bernardino, before they relocated to San Francisco.
 During this period in Riverside, Hagar met drummer David Lauser, who would become his friend and musical partner for decades to come.
-Hagar then got married and moved to San Francisco.
+Hagar then married and moved to San Francisco.

 At some point after landing in San Francisco, two members of his band were arrested on drug charges, and Hagar found himself broke and without a band.
 He subsequently spent several months driving a dump truck for his father-in-law in New York as a means of supporting himself until he could put a new band together.

-In 1970, Hagar returned to Fontana with his wife and new baby, pursuing a career in music full time.
+In 1970, Hagar returned to Fontana with his wife and new baby, pursuing a career in music full-time.
 While in Fontana, he claims he was visited by "a ship and two creatures inside of this ship" while he lay in bed one night.
 "And they were connected to me, tapped into my mind through some kind of mysterious wireless connection", he said of the experience, adding "I was kind of waking up.
 They said, in their communication to each other, no words spoke, 'Oh, he's waking up.
 We've got to go.'
 They fired off a numerical code, but it was not of our numerical system.
 All of a sudden, pow, the connection instantly broke."
 The experience affected Hagar deeply and led him to travel to Yucaipa, California to consult a psychic, who told Hagar that he needed to go back to San Francisco where fame was awaiting him.

 Musical career

 Montrose (1973–1975)

 While playing in a San Francisco cover band, Hagar was discovered and recruited to join Montrose, a new band being put together by noted session guitarist Ronnie Montrose.
 Hagar appeared on the band's debut and sophomore albums, which included the first song Hagar ever wrote, "Bad Motor Scooter".
 After conflicts arose between himself and Ronnie Montrose during a European tour, Hagar was fired.
-Bassist Bill Church, whom Montrose had fired after the first album, and drummer Denny Carmassi eventually followed Hagar out of Montrose, playing in his backing band as he embarked on a solo career.
+Bassist Bill Church, whom Montrose had fired after the first album, and drummer Denny Carmassi eventually followed Hagar out of Montrose, playing with his backing band as he embarked on a solo career.